ganang/stroke-matching-iOS/README.md

 # Repository Contents:

-- Stroke Matching using PencilKit to interpret user-drawn strokes using SwiftUI.
+- Stroke Matching using PencilKit to interpret user-drawn strokes in SwiftUI.
 - Bazel setup for building the project.
 - Integration of C++ with a bridging header.